ShunHidaka/shifted-MINRES-method/article/Example1/README.md

-# Example1: Performance Evaluation with Different Right-Hand Side Vectors
+# Example1: Validation of the setting (Right-Hand Side Vector)

 This directory contains programs and input files used in Section 3.1 of the paper
 **"Performance of the shifted minimal residual method for multiply shifted linear systems with real symmetric or complex Hermitian coefficient matrices"**

-We evaluate the performance of the shifted MINRES method by varying the right-hand side (RHS) vector while solving multiply shifted linear systems with the **PPE3594** matrix (real symmetric).
+We evaluate the effect of varying the right-hand side (RHS) vector on the performance of the solver.

 ---